Cockney Rebel frontman Steve Harley dies age 73

 Cockney Rebel frontman Steve Harley has died “peacefully at home” at the age of 73, his family has announced.

-In December, Harley said he was “fighting a nasty cancer” for which he was receiving treatment, but that “thankfully” he could still sing most evenings.
+The musician rose to prominence in the 1970s with the rock band, best known for their hit Make Me Smile (Come Up And See Me), and also performed on the title track for Lord Andrew Lloyd Webber’s classic musical Phantom Of The Opera.

+Harley had been touring last year but was forced to cancel dates in November and December as he underwent treatment for a “nasty cancer”.

-A statement from his daughter Greta said: “We are devastated to announce that our wonderful husband and father has passed away peacefully at home, with his family by his side.
+A statement from his daughter Greta said he had “passed away peacefully at home, with his family by his side”.

 “The birdsong from his woodland that he loved so much was singing for him.
-His home has been filled with the sounds and laughter of his four grandchildren.
+His home has been filled with the sounds and laughter of his four grandchildren”, it added.

-“We know he will be desperately missed by people all over the world, and we ask that you respectfully allow us privacy to grieve.”
+She said the family knew that the musician, who lived with his wife Dorothy, with whom he had two children, would be “desperately missed by people all over the world”.

-In a post on his official website on Christmas Eve, Harley wished his fans a “happy, healthy New Year” as he revealed his 2023 has been a “tale of two halves”.
+In a post on his official website on Christmas Eve, Harley wished his fans a “happy, healthy New Year” as he revealed his 2023 had been a tale of two halves.

 He said the first half had been “often magical” as he got to play on stage in Europe with his band members, saying “out there, on the road, that’s where I come alive”.

-However, he said the later half had been “heartbreaking” as they had to cancel live show dates.
+But he said the later half had been “heartbreaking” as they had to cancel live show dates, with a previous statement revealing he was undergoing a medical procedure and would then need a period of recuperation.

 He added: “I’m fighting a nasty cancer.
 My oncologist is pleased with the treatment’s effects so far.
 It’s tiresome, and tiring.
 But the fight is on.